 Time commitment: 15 ECTS: This reflects the overall workload of participants and corresponds to a weekly workload of around 8 hours.
 One ECTS credit represents 25 to 30 working hours.
 For details on ECTS credits, please visit: European Credit Transfer and Accumulation System (ECTS).

-1 Online Teaching: The majority of content is delivered remotely and asynchronously using a virtual learning environment, allowing for flexibility and individual tailoring of learning to other commitments.
-Learning material and exercises are provided online via a learning platform.
-Regular coaching sessions will support participants with putting the learning into practice.
+1 Online Teaching: The majority of content is delivered remotely in synchronous and asynchronous formats, with recordings enabling catching up on missed live sessions.
+This allows for flexibility and individual tailoring of learning to other commitments.
+Learning material and exercises are provided online via a virtual learning environment and a virtual meeting application is used to connect in real time.
+Live teaching sessions include time for interaction and Q&A and regular coaching sessions support participants with putting the learning into practice.

-2 In-Person Teaching: The CAS will feature two 2-day retreats, at the start and at the end of the programme.
-The on-site retreats serve the purpose of providing networking, tailored support, group work and lectures from industry leaders in real time.
+2 Workshops: The CAS features two 2-day workshops, at the start and at the end of the programme, providing networking, tailored support, and lectures from industry leaders in real time.
+Depending on the epidemiological situation in Switzerland and relevant public health regulations, these workshops will take place either in-person, or in an online / hybrid format.

-Interdisciplinary exchange: Group work and discussions form an integral part of the course and take place in-person as well as online.
+Interdisciplinary exchange: Group work and discussions form an integral part of the course.
 Group work projects include developing an individual digital biomarker, as well as working out a business idea for a specific target group in order to develop a smartphone-based and chatbot-delivered health intervention with MobileCoach (www.mobile-coach.eu), an open‐source software platform for digital interventions and ecological momentary assessments.
-At the end of the course, each group will pitch their business idea and digital health intervention at a second retreat.
+At the end of the course, each group will pitch their business idea and digital health intervention at a second workshop.

 The title awarded to graduates of the programme will be “Certificate in Advanced Studies ETH in Digital Health”.